iifl-logo

 Television

-Both the telcos and the Local Cable Operators ("LCOs") will play an important role as they aim to increase average revenue per user, through bundling broadband with linear TV services, as well as by bundling content to drive adoption of Cable Television ("CATV").
+• Pay TV will continue to gain audiences, but will also start switching to smart TVs as wired (or similar).
+Both the telcos and the MSOs will play an important role as they aim to increase ARPUs, through bundling broadband with linear TV services, as well as by bundling content to drive adoption of Cable Television (CATV).

 Linear pay TV is here to stay